Proposed in situ oil sands development

 The Lewis application to the Alberta Energy Regulator will include a conservation and reclamation plan.
 We are committed to ultimately returning lands disturbed by our oil sands mining and in situ operations to a self-sustaining boreal forest ecosystem native to the area.

-Suncor works with government, industry and community groups to develop a coordinated, long-term approach to address social and economic effects of oil sands development.
+Suncor works with governments, industry and community groups to develop a coordinated, long-term approach to address social and economic effects of oil sands development.

 Suncor’s investment in the Lewis project could benefit nearby communities through: